xanderbilla/Blog-Service/README.md

 | **PUT**    | `/api/blogs/{id}`         | Update a blog               |
 | **DELETE** | `/api/blogs/{id}`         | Delete a blog               |
 | **POST**   | `/api/blogs/{id}/summary` | Generate blog summary       |

+### Request Body for POST and PUT

+{
+   "title": "How Developers Can Adapt to AI-Driven Workflows", "author": "Vikas",
+   "content": "This blog provides practical steps on how developers can embrace AI, improve efficiency, and stay relevant in the ever-evolving tech landscape."
+}

 ## 👤 Author